edadma/squiggly/README.md

 ```

+### Command line

-To use the executable, download the file `squiggly` from the root folder of the repository.
-Make it executable by typing
+To use the command line executable, download the file `squiggly` from the root folder of the repository.
+Make it
+executable by typing

 ```shell
 chmod a+x path/to/squiggly